Lulu (singer): 1970s: James Bond theme

-1980s
+1980s: Other ventures

 Lulu's chart success waned in the 1980s but she remained in the public eye, acting and hosting a long-running radio show on London's Capital Radio station.
-She was associated with Freemans fashion catalogue during the late-1970s and early-1980s.
-In August 1979 after a performance in Margate, Kent she was in a car accident that nearly killed her; her car collided head-on with another on Brooksend Hill, and she spent a week in hospital recovering.
-That same year, she recorded for Elton John's label The Rocket Record Company and released "I Love to Boogie".
+She was associated with Freemans fashion catalogue during the late 1970s and early 1980s.
+In 1979 she recorded for Elton John's label The Rocket Record Company and released "I Love to Boogie".

-Notable London stage appearances came in the early 1980s included Andrew Lloyd Webber's Song and Dance and the Royal National Theatre's Guys and Dolls.
+Notable London stage appearances came in the early 1980s and included Andrew Lloyd Webber's Song and Dance and the Royal National Theatre's Guys and Dolls.
 Lulu damaged her vocal cords while performing in the Lloyd Webber show, requiring surgery that threatened her singing voice.
 She co-hosted a revived series of Oh Boy! for ITV in the early 1980s.
-In 1981, she returned to the US charts with "I Could Never Miss You (More Than I Do)", a Top 20 hit that also reached No. 2 on the Adult Contemporary chart despite stalling at No. 62 in the UK.
+In 1981, she returned to the US chart with "I Could Never Miss You (More Than I Do)", a Top 20 hit that also reached No. 2 on the Adult Contemporary chart despite stalling at No. 62 in the UK.
 Early the following year, she had a more modest US hit with "If I Were You", which just missed the Top 40, appeared in the video for "Ant Rap" alongside Adam and the Ants, and was nominated for a Grammy for "Who's Foolin' Who" from the "Lulu" album.